 The future – gene therapy?

 Cost is a prime issue in the treatment of hemophilia and it is a main obstacle in providing proper treatment worldwide.
-Indeed, the yearly cost is roughly in the order of US$ 100.000 for a severe hemophilia A patient with no inhibitor development.
-For patients with inhibitors the cost is approximately four-fold higher.
-Thus the prospects of bringing efficient, modern treatment into global use are very meager and, sadly, in many countries transfusions of blood or plasma is the only option available, if at all.
+Thus, the prospects of bringing efficient, modern treatment into global use are still challenging.

-Since only minute amounts of factor VIII have to be present in plasma to warrant a proper hemostasis, great efforts are made in gene therapy research.
+Since only minute amounts of factor VIII need to be present in plasma for proper hemostasis, great efforts are being put in gene therapy research.
 The real challenge, apart from important safety issues, is to achieve a sustained production of factor VIII at a low level.
-The first attempts were made in the early 90s and now a number of different approaches are being explored, including retroviral, adenoviral and non-viral gene deliveries and utilizing different target cells.
-Progress is being made and it seems possible that gene therapy may be available within a decade.
+The first attempts were made in the early 90s and now a number of different approaches are being explored, including retroviral, adenoviral and non-viral gene deliveries along with utilizing different target cells.

 Elevated factor VIII activity as a risk factor for thrombosis

-It has been known since long that arterial thrombosis is a multifactorial disease and this has later been shown to be true also for venous thrombosis.
-Thus, combined abnormalities of factor V:Q506 (factor V Leiden) and inherited deficiency of either of antithrombin, protein C or protein S results in a significantly higher incidence of venous thrombosis.
-Abnormalities of other plasma components are also being investigated as possible risk factors for thrombosis, such as hyperhomocysteinemia, dysfibrinogemia, factor XII deficiency, thrombomodulin mutants and elevated factor VIII activity.
-From a prevalence point of view, hyperhomocysteinemia and elevated factor VIII seem most important and much data have now accumulated on elevated factor VIII levels as an important risk factor.
+It has long been known that arterial and venous thrombosis are multifactorial diseases.
+Thus, combined abnormalities of factor V:Q506 (factor V Leiden) and inherited deficiency of either of antithrombin, protein C or protein S, results in a significantly higher incidence of venous thrombosis.
+Studies now also support that elevated factor VIII levels are an important risk factor as well.

-In 1995 elevated factor VIII activity was found to be quite frequent also in patients with venous thrombosis and this was later confirmed in other studies.
-Thus, elevated factor VIII activity has been shown to be an independent, higly prevalent risk factor with an odds ratio of up to 6 and it is recommended to be included in the laboratory screening test panel on analysis of plasma from thrombotic patients.
+In 1995 elevated factor VIII activity was shown to be an independent, highly prevalent risk factor with an odds ratio of up to 6 and it is recommended to be included in the laboratory screening test panel on analysis of plasma from thrombotic patients.

 In conclusion, there is now a substantial amount of data which points to a causal role for elevated factor VIII activity and at least venous thrombosis and it should be expected that analysis of factor VIII activity will be increasingly introduced in routine laboratory investigations of thrombotic patients.